Redcliffe, Queensland: Sport and recreation

 A number of well-known sporting teams represent the local area, including the Redcliffe City Cyclones and Peninsula Cricket clubs, Sandgate-Redcliffe Gators, Redcliffe Tigers, Peninsula Power FC, and Redcliffe Padres.

+Most notably, the semi-professional Redcliffe Dolphins rugby league team plays in the second-level Queensland Cup state competition.
+Their spin-off club, the fully-professional Dolphins (NRL), commenced playing in the National Rugby League competition in 2023 under head coach Wayne Bennett.
+Although the Dolphins play most of their NRL home games at Suncorp Stadium in Brisbane, a few are also played at Kayo Stadium (adjoining Redcliffe Leagues Club), which also serves as a training and administration base.

-Most notably, the Redcliffe Dolphins are a famous rugby league team competing in the second-level Queensland Cup, and will field a team in the fully professional NRL from 2023.
-Redcliffe hosts the only harness racing in Queensland that is North of Brisbane at the Redcliffe Harness Racing & Sporting Club.
+Separately, Redcliffe hosts the only harness racing in Queensland that is North of Brisbane at the Redcliffe Harness Racing & Sporting Club.

 Transport

 Redcliffe is served by a small general aviation airfield, Redcliffe Airport (ICAO: YRED), located 2.5 NM northwest of Redcliffe in the suburb of Rothwell.

 Redcliffe is well serviced by public transport operated by Translink with most of the buses connecting to trains at Kippa-Ring station or across the Houghton highway to Sandgate station.
 Buses also travel to nearby North Lakes and Deception Bay.

 In 2016 a train line opened that connects the existing Caboolture line at Petrie to Kippa-Ring station.
 The line services 6 stations including nearby Rothwell and Mango Hill which is located near North Lakes Westfield and IKEA.